-Figure 19 shows the atmospheric conditions during the days of maximum UVI in Oslo, at Andøya and in Ny-Ålesund.
+Figure 17 shows the atmospheric conditions during the days of maximum UVI in Oslo, at Andøya and in Ny-Ålesund.
 A cloud transmission (red curve) of 100% represents clear sky conditions.
 The cloud transmission can exceed 100% if the surface albedo is large and/or there are reflecting clouds in the sky that do not block the solar disc.

-As seen in Figure 19 (red curve, left panel) Oslo had clear sky all day 2 July.
-A cloudless sky in combination with low ozone values resulted in high UVI this day.
-At Andøya there were some scattered clouds during the day of maximum UVI in 2015.
-This is seen by the "noisy" red curve in Figure 19 (middle panel).
+As seen in Figure 17 (red curve, left panel) Oslo had scattered clouds all day 25 June.
+This is seen by the "noisy" red curve.
 The scattered clouds resulted in multiple reflection between the clouds, and between the ground and the clouds.
 Such conditions will normally enhance the ground level UV-radiation.